rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Distributed_Systems/Middleware_Technologies.md

 -   Object request broker maps object references to physical locations

-Services comprising of multiple servers are easier to built
+Services consisting of multiple servers are easier to built

 -   All services can be acquired through the object request broker